-2.3.
+3.3.
 Analysis of defluoridation

-The removal of fluoride concentration by natural zeolite with cationic surfactants was analyzed by standard procedures of the water quality guidelines (precautions during collection of samples, transportation handling and storage of samples).
-This procedure should be considering, if samples are taken for off- site testing at laboratories, it is essential that they are preserved during transportation to prevent change to their hydro-chemical properties.
-They should be preserved, stored in a dark, covered cool box at a stable temperature between 4 and 10 degrees.
-They should be analyzed within 24 hours of collection and which was collected and filtered through a 0.45 μm membrane before being analyzed.
-This were analyzed the concentrations of fluoride and membrane before by measuring the maximum absorbance at a fixed wavelength of 484 and
+The removal of fluoride concentration by natural zeolite with cationic surfactants will analyzed by standard procedures of the water quality guidelines according WHO.
+This can be measured or set as the existence fluoride elements and free and compounds which may exist in aqueous from and the removal efficiency.
+Samples were collected and filtered through a 0.45 μm membrane before being analyzed.
+The concentrations of ORII and MB were determined by measuring the maximum absorbance at a fixed wavelength of 484 and 664 nm, respectively, using UV mini-1240 spectrophotometer.

-664 nm, respectively, using ultra violet mini-1240 spectrophotometer.
-Thus, way the overall removal efficiency of the study was calculated as: -
+85 The removal efficiency of ORII was calculated as: -